Shut up and write

 How often you can attend

 Some people are ‘regulars’, but many people come to meetings only when they are in an intensive writing stage, or when there is a deadline coming up.
-Everyone is welcome to come to one or more meetings whenever it suits them.
+You are welcome to come along everyday, or a couple of times each week or whenever best suits you.

 - Doctoral candidates and other research students